 The simplicity of the design is quite ingenious.
 As you can see in the video where I’m using a ULCC10 and ULCC20, the elastic cord to hook over the lens is simple yet very effective.
 What also surprised me when I first received the covers was the amount of padding in the material.
 I think just looking at the photos of the product you’d be forgiven for thinking this is kind of like a single layer rain cover that comes with most camera bags.
 I certainly had that impression before I got to try them.
 In fact, the Ultralight Camera Covers have far more protection than that, offering a light padded layer between the inner and outer layers of the cover.
 It’s hard to imagine all this fitting into those tiny packages but somehow they do!

-In the photos you’ll notice a small loop on the top of the close pouch.
-When the bag is popped out, this rotates to become inside the rear pocket of the bag and it provides a perfect place to clip a memory card holder like my favorite Think Tank Pixel Pocket Rocket (Shutter Muse/Think Tank reader deal) which has a short leash on it.
+In the photos, you’ll notice a small loop on the top of the close pouch.
+When the bag is popped out, this rotates to become inside the rear pocket of the bag and it provides a perfect place to clip a memory card holder like my favourite Think Tank Pixel Pocket Rocket which has a short leash on it.

 How To Purchase

 Unfortunately this product has been discontinued.
 If you’re looking for camera protection, you might consider some of the other MindShift or Think Tank products here.